pdpipe/pdpipe/README.rst

 ---------------------

 * TokenizeWords - Tokenize a sentence into a list of tokens by whitespaces.
-* UntokenizeWords - Joins token lists to whitespace-seperated strings.
+* UntokenizeWords - Joins token lists into whitespace-seperated strings.
 * RemoveStopwords - Remove stopwords from a tokenized list.
 * SnowballStem - Stems tokens in a list using the Snowball stemmer.
 * DropRareTokens - Drop rare tokens from token lists.